Skip to main content

 How to Grow Oregano

-You can easily grow the aromatic herb in your garden or on your balcony.
-Either you grow the plant from seed yourself or you buy a small plant, which you put in the spring in the bed or in a flower pot.
+The aromatic herb is easy to grow in your garden or on your balcony.
+You can either grow it from the seed yourself or buy a small plant, which you then plant up in a patch or pot in the springtime.

 Oregano prefers dry, well-drained soil and a warm, sunny location.
 The warmer and sunnier the spot, the better and more intense the flavor.

-The perennial plant is hardy and in the bed only needs winter protection of fir branches on very icy days.
-In the pot, it generally needs protection during frost.
+The perennial plant is hardy and, if planted in a patch, only needs to be protected with fir branches on very icy days.
+If planted in a pot, however, it generally needs protection when it turns frosty.

 Otherwise, the plant is easy to care for and only needs moderate watering during longer dry periods.
-You can continuously harvest fresh leaves and shoot tips during the growing season from spring to fall.
-The ideal time for harvesting a large quantity is in July and August, when the taste and healing power are at their strongest.
+You can continuously pick fresh leaves and shoot tips during its growing season from spring to fall.
+The ideal time for harvesting a large quantity is in July and August, when its taste and healing power are at their strongest.

 How to Dry Oregano

-1. Before drying, you should sort out diseased parts of the plant and shake the branches to remove dirt and insects.
+1. Before drying the herb out, you should remove any diseased parts and shake the branches to remove dirt and insects.

 2. Then tie several shoots into small bunches and hang them upside down to dry in a warm, dark and well-ventilated place where the temperature is between 68°F and 86°F.

-3. When the leaves rustle between your fingers and the stems break when bent, you can finish the drying process.
+3. You can bring the drying process to an end when the leaves rustle between your fingers and the stems break when bent.

 4. Then strip the leaves and flowers from the stems and crush them.

-5. Store the crushed spice in an airtight container in a cool and dark place to preserve its aroma.
+5. Store the crushed herb in an airtight container in a cool, dark place to preserve its aroma.

 Oregano Nutrition Facts and Calories

-Take a look at our nutritional content chart for oregano below.
-You will get an insight into the minerals and vitamins contained in oregano as well as information on the calories.
+Take a look at our nutritional content table below to gain an insight into the minerals and vitamins in oregano, as well as to find out some information on the calories it contains.

 Calories2.7 kcal